Brian Carney (editorialist): Biography

 Brian Carney attended Yale College, where he majored in philosophy and was the 93rd Chairman of the Party of the Right (Yale).
 He was also involved in the Yale Political Union.
+At Yale, Carney was inducted into the Calliopean Society.
 He then went on to receive a master's degree in philosophy from Boston University.
 After college, he spent a winter working as a sternman on a lobster boat on Monhegan Island, Maine.
 Before becoming a Wall Street Journal Editorial Board member he was the editorial page editor of The Wall Street Journal Europe.
 Prior to that he worked for the "Innovations in American Government" program at Harvard University.